Skip to content

 Challenging iconic design with an innovative construction method

-To tackle the challenge of airport height restrictions, an innovative construction method was adopted to construct the PCB's roof by using the prefabricated modules assembly method.
+To tackle the challenge of airport height restrictions, the PCB's roof was built by using the prefabricated modules assembly method.

 Environmental innovative reclamation technology

-Non-dredge reclamation was the first-ever reclamation method adopted in Hong Kong.
-It greatly cut the amount of dredging and dumping of marine mud by about 22 million m3 and reduced the use of approximately half of the backfilling material.
+Non-dredge reclamation greatly cut the amount of dredging and dumping of marine mud by about 22 million m3.
+It reduced the use of approximately half of the backfilling material.

 Long-span viaducts